MyToDo/MyTo.Do/README.md

 ## Setup Instructions
 - npm install
-- node server
+- Type `node server` to run the application
 - Terminal will instruct that server runs at: http://0.0.0.0:8080, but you must view from http://localhost:8080/.
-For reasoning, see [here](https://stackoverflow.com/questions/32041418/google-sign-in-website-error-permission-denied-to-generate-login-hint-for-targ).
+Why?
+See [here](https://stackoverflow.com/questions/32041418/google-sign-in-website-error-permission-denied-to-generate-login-hint-for-targ).
 - Login

 ## Task Data
+Each task comes with the following data attributes:

 {
   "kind": "tasks#task",